marcelpetersen/mobil/_drafts/welcoming-share-now.md

 Whether you’re a provider or a person who just needs a safe way to get to work, weallmove.co has you covered.
 Check out the platform and feel free to use the contact form to send us your questions and comments.

 “Agility and multi-modality are key to a resilient mobility ecosystem,” says Dr. Maya Ben Dror, Lead Automotive and Autonomous Mobility, World Economic Forum.
-“We are excited to welcome Share Now, a key actor in multi-modal mobility, into the #WeAllMove family devoted to re-build a better mobility reality.”
+“We are excited to welcome SHARE NOW, a key actor in multi-modal mobility, into the #WeAllMove family devoted to re-build a better mobility reality.”

 This platform is open to everybody who needs help moving around, not just mobility experts.
 That’s why we’re extending our invitation to you, too, to join the movement.